Draegonis/rmmz-vite-plugins/README.md

 - this project doesn't include the rmmz files but you can drop a project into this folder to be able to run the dev server for testing.

+If you have DdmDraegonisPersist.js enabled in your projects plugin manager you will need to have a DdmDraegonisPersist.json in your data folder.
+The information in that json is the initial setup of all the data to be persisted.